firebase/flutterfire/packages/firebase_ui_auth/doc/providers/email.md

 ## Using widget

-If a view is also not flexible enoguh, there is an `EmailForm`:
+If a view is also not flexible enough, there is an `EmailForm`:

 ```dart
 class MyCustomWidget extends StatelessWidget {